reveurmichael/machine_learning/Readme.md

     - How to use your ML Web app
     - How did you implement your app
     - How did you deploy your app
-    - What's the task of each member.
-Give an estimated workload/contribution percentage (Mandatory).
+    - What's the task of each team member
+    - Give an estimated workload/contribution percentage of each team member (Mandatory)
 - If possible, make it fun.
 - If possible, make it fancy.
+- If applicable, include an ethics anylisis in your video.
+- If applicable, include an market anylisis in your video.
+- If applicable, include an ecology anylisis in your video.

+#### Submission of your work

+Upload the zip file containing your code and video on your own Google Drive, send the sharing link to the prof, by PRIVATE WeChat or by Email.
+Therefore, no attached files, just an URL.

 #### For best projects
+- Best projects might be hosted on [http://lunde.top](http://lunde.top), to inspire future projects.
 - Best projects' videos will be included on Lunde Chen's bilibili channel.
 - Lunde Chen might invite you to participate in innovation competitions with your projects.

 #### Last but not least
 You app should be legal, ethical.

 ## Score